Balbir Singh (scholar)

-Balbir Singh, born in 1896 at Katra Garba Singh, Amritsar, was an Indian Sikh scholar and brother of Bhai Vir Singh.
+Balbir Singh (13 December 1896 – 1 October 1974) was an Indian Sikh scholar and brother of Bhai Vir Singh.
+He worked at the Punjab & Sind Bank and published literary works.

 Early life and education

+Balbir was born in 1896 at Katra Garba Singh, Amritsar.
 His father Dr Charan Singh expired at his early age of 12.
 He was brought up by his elder brother Vir Singh whom he called as his father.
 After his primary education in Amritsar he studied M.Sc. from Govt.
 College Lahore.
 He went to England and obtained his Ph.D. degree in chemistry from the University of London.
 In 1923 he returned to India.

 Works

 After coming back Singh did not join the government service as was arranged for him.
 He took up his first assignment as Principal of Cambridge Preparatory School at Dehradun in 1925, which he continued to serve till 1935.
-He joined as Director of P&S Bank in 1937.
+He joined as Director of Punjab & Sind Bank in 1937.
 He was promoted to Managing Director in 1947, which post he continued to hold till 1960.